 CWRU has more space per student than peer institutions, particularly those with similar academic profiles.
-CWRU has 320 assignable square feet (ASF) of space per full-time equivalent (FTE) student, more than the University of Pennsylvania and John Hopkins University in just two examples.
+CWRU has 320 (FTE) student, more than the University of Pennsylvania and John Hopkins University in just two examples.
 With the upcoming additions of the Health Education Campus (HEC) and the Milton and Tamar Maltz Performing Arts Center (MPAC), this metric will rise to 377 ASF/FTE.